Cooling with Heat Pumps & MVHR

 • Energy Efficiency: Both MVHR and heat pumps are energy-efficient, significantly reducing energy consumption compared to traditional HVAC systems.
 A heat pump typically delivers 3-5 kW of heating (or cooling) for every 1kW of electricity.
 An MVHR systems typically recovers around 90% of the heat energy from the air being expelled.

-The benefits are clear; however, it is crucial that the MVHR system is designed by someone who understands how to design an MVHR system that is to deliver cooling, specifically, how to design an MVHR that can move double the amount of air than is required for ventilation only.
-Many installers of MVHR will quote the temperature of the air that will be expelled from the ducting outlets, but if the volume of this cool air is insufficient, the effect on the room temperature will be minimal.
-It’s the amount of air as much as the temperature of the air that determines whether the system will actually cool the building.
+The benefits are clear; however, it is crucial that the MVHR system is specifically designed to deliver cooling.
+For effective cooling, the MVHR needs to move double the amount of air than is required for ventilation only.
+The significant factor for effective cooling is not only the temperature of the air expelled from the duct outlets, but that the volume of the cool air is sufficient to lower room temperatures by 8-10° C. If the volume of cool air is insufficient, the effect on the room temperature will be minimal.
+It’s the volume of air as much as the temperature of the air that determines whether the system will effectively cool the building.

-Another consideration, is the need for an “umbrella” control system or Building Management System (BMS) that manages these disparate heating/cooling/ventilating systems.
+Another consideration is the need for a control system or Building Management System (BMS) that manages the heating, cooling and ventilating cycles of both the heat pump and the MVHR.
 Without a BMS, switching between heating & cooling involves manually changing settings in the three systems.
-If all the systems are in cooling mode, and the temperature of the domestic hot water (DHW) tank falls below the set point, perhaps because people take showers, then the heat pump will automatically be asked to reheat the DHW cylinder, but the heat pump cannot heat and cool at the same time, so what happens – either the cooling or availability of hot water will be compromised?
-An automated BMS managing the heating and cooling systems prevents the heating system trying to heat the property at the same time as the cooling system is trying to cool it – which is more common than you might expect and not good for energy efficiency!
+If all systems are in cooling mode, and the temperature of the domestic hot water (DHW) tank falls below the set point, then the heat pump will automatically be asked to reheat the DHW cylinder.
+The heat pump cannot heat and cool at the same time, so either the cooling or availability of hot water will be compromised.
+An automated BMS managing the heating and cooling systems prevents the heating system trying to heat, at the same time as the cooling system is trying to cool – which is not energy efficient.

 Combining MVHR and heat pump systems offers a highly efficient and sustainable solution for managing the temperature inside modern buildings.
 By leveraging the strengths of both technologies, it is possible to achieve a comfortable indoor environment with reduced energy consumption and improved air quality.
 The long-term benefits make these systems a worthwhile consideration for both residential and commercial applications.